- Home

 4. Use your vision board daily

 When you’ve finished, take a step back and admire what you’ve created.
-Now is a good time to notice whether there’s anything missing.
-You might also find it useful to write the date on the back of your vision board so that it’s easier to track your progression.
-You might be surprised how far you’ve come when you look back in a few weeks.
+Now is a good time to think about whether there’s anything missing.
+You might also find it useful to write the date on the back of your vision board so that it’s easier to track your progression – it may surprise you how far you’ve come when you look back in a few weeks.

 It’s important to choose a good home for your vision board – somewhere where you’ll be able to look at it for a few minutes every day.
-Try to choose somewhere that you spend a lot of time, so that it’s harder to forget to do this.
-For example, above your dining room table, on your dressing table, or on the wall beside your bed.
+Try to choose somewhere that you spend lots of time, so that it’s harder to forget about it.
+For example, above your dinner table, on your dressing table, or on the wall beside your bed.

-One of the most powerful times to spend time doing this is before you go to sleep.
+Doing this before you go to sleep can be very powerful.
 The thoughts and images that are in our minds in the 45 minutes before we drift off to sleep, are the thoughts that we replay in our subconscious throughout the night – making them more likely to manifest in our dreams.

 5. Continue working on your vision board

 It’s important not to remove any images or words from your board when you reach a goal because they can act as powerful visual reminders of what you’ve achieved so far – and what you can continue to achieve in the future.
-You might be surprised at how many positive changes you’ve made in your life when you look back in a few weeks time.
+You might be surprised at how many positive changes you’ve when you look back at your board.

 Final thoughts…

-Your vision board is entirely your creation, so it should be something that inspires you and speaks to you personally.
-It’s not something that can ever be compared with anyone else’s.
+Your vision board is entirely your creation, so it should be something that inspires and speaks to you.
+It’s not something that should be compared with someone else’s.

-While it’s sometimes uncomfortable to step outside of our comfort zone and challenge ourselves to do things we’ve never done before – by doing so we allow ourselves to grow as individuals and create new opportunities that we may not have known existed.
+While it’s sometimes uncomfortable to step outside of our comfort zones and challenge ourselves to do things we’ve never done before, by doing so we allow ourselves to grow and create new opportunities that we may not have known existed.

 As C.S.
 Lewis once said, “You are never too old to set another goal or to dream a new dream.”